 Independence high school is a wonderful school.
 Everyone always goes based of what they hear do they personally come and visit our school and see intelligent we really our as a whole group.
 We as a school we have grown we do wonderful activities to even better ourselves.
 This year at this school we have allowed a church to come in and help build some of our school elementary schools like liberty have come to our school at times and we perform many activities to help the little ones.
 We are more than what people make us out to be.come and support our school and see who we really are at fort Hayes on Thursday @ 46 pm. #saveihs

 Independence High School is a public high school in Columbus.
-The principal of Independence High School is Mr. Christophe A. Qualls and can be contacted at firstname.lastname@example.org.
-924 students attend Independence High School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+The principal of Independence High School is Mr. Christophe A. Qualls, whose e-mail is firstname.lastname@example.org.
+924 children attend Independence High School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
 98% of the 924 students here are classified as "economically disadvantaged", and 81% have subsidized lunches.
-The student to teacher ratio at Independence High School is 20:1.
+The ratio of students to teachers at Independence High School is 20:1.
 Focus Learning Academy of Southeastern Columbus is one of the nearest high schools.

 - Computer arts

 |Students eligible for free or reduced-price lunch program||81%||79%|